College Costs Beyond Tuition and Books

 Beyond tuition, books, room and board, a student living on campus while attending a four-year public school will still spend about $3,270 on expenses per year, according to a survey by The College Board.
 Here’s a list of some items to be prepared to budget for.

 Dorm Room Decor

-Universities and some off-campus apartments provide the basics — a bed, a desk and maybe a dresser or a closet.
-But most students want to add comforting personal touches to make their room look more like home and less like a jail cell.
+Universities and some off-campus apartments provide the basics like a bed, a desk and maybe a dresser or a closet.
+But most students want to add comforting personal touches to make their room look more like home.

-Even students with the best meal plans fall victim to the siren of 3 a.m. pizza.
-Some decide on-campus coffee will never beat a Starbucks caramel frap.
+Even students with the best meal plans fall victim to the siren of a 3 a.m. pizza.
+And some decide that on-campus coffee will never beat a Starbucks caramel frap.
 More than half of college students spend more than $100 per month on restaurants, groceries and drinks, according to a survey by OnCampus Advertising.

-Even if you live on campus, transportation costs abound.
-Uber rides and the maintenance of owning a bike or a car adds up.
-The College Board estimates students living on campus will spend $1,160 on transportation during 2016-2017.
+Even if you live on campus, transportation costs add up.
+Uber rides and the maintenance of owning a bike or a car can get out of control.
+The College Board estimates that students living on campus will spend $1,160 on transportation during 2016-2017.

 Students will face additional costs depending on their interests and hobbies.
 Activities and clubs sometimes require students to pay fees.
 Greek life will easily run members several hundred dollars per semester, and can be more than $1,000 at some chapters.